cardano-foundation/CIPs/CIP-meta-assets (ERC20-like assets)/README.md

 #### `TransferManagerDatum`

-The `Account` data type is used as the `stateManager` datum; and is defined as follows:
+The `TransferManagerDatum` data type is used as the `transferManager` utxo datum; and is defined as follows:

 ```ts
 const TransferManagerDatum = pstruct({